 What is the flu?

 A contagious respiratory illness caused by any of several strains of influenza (flu) virus, seasonal flu primarily affects the nose, throat, and lungs.
 A person’s illness with the flu can range from mild to severe to fatal.
 The duration of the flu season, as well as the severity of the flu virus, varies from one year to the next.
-Flu outbreaks begin as early as October and typically peak in January.
+Flu outbreaks begin as early as October and typically peak in January, although they last through March or April.
 That’s why the CDC encourages people to get a flu shot as soon as it is available, usually in September or early October.

 What are flu symptoms?